 Urgent Appeal for New Hosts

 People from all walks of life can become hosts.
-The key attributes are that you have a spare bedroom and are willing to offer this room to accommodate a young homeless person, aged 18+.
-Most importantly, you should be interested in making a difference in a person’s life and helping to fight homelessness in Bromley.
+Typically, if you feel you wish to help and you have a spare bedroom and are willing to offer this room to accommodate a young homeless person, aged 18+ please get in touch.
+Most importantly, you could be interested in making a difference in a person’s life and helping to fight homelessness in Bromley.
 LATCH offers each and every host the necessary training and guidance on how to be a good host.

 If you or you know someone who is interested in becoming a host, please contact a member of the LATCH office team on 0208 460 0042 or email firstname.lastname@example.org.
 There is no obligation to proceed and in most cases, learning more may give you the essential information with which to make the right decision.